Key Takeaways

 6. Night Flushing

 Night Flushing is also called night air ventilation.
-In night flushing, you take advantage of the cold night air by allowing it to flow throughout your home to lower indoor temperature.
+In night flushing, you take advantage of the cold night air by allowing it to flow throughout your home to lower the indoor temperature.
 By utilizing this process, you can expel and flush out the heat accumulated throughout the day.

 7. Shading for Solar Control